-The Montgomery GI Bill - Active Duty program provides up to 36 months of education benefits.
+The Montgomery VA benefit - Active Duty program provides up to 36 months of education benefits.
 These benefits may be used for degree and certificate programs, apprenticeship/on-the-job training and correspondence courses.
 Vocational flight training is approved from September 30, 1990.
 Remedial, deficiency, and refresher courses may be approved under certain circumstances.
 Generally, benefits are payable for 10 years following your release from active duty.

-You may use the education benefits under the MGIB program if you qualify under one of the following categories:
+You may use the education benefit under the MGIB program if you qualify under one of the following categories:

 You must have first entered active duty after June 30, 1985, and had your military pay reduced by $1200.
 This amount is non-refundable.

 If you are now on active duty, you may begin using these benefits after completing two years of service.